Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Christopher_Poon.md

 ### Miscellaneous & Future Work

-In addition to working on integrating quantum computing with Submitty, I contributed to a range of platform improvements and participated in code reviews to support Submitty development.
+In addition to working on integrating quantum computing with Submitty, I contributed to a range of platform improvements and participated in code reviews to maintain project quality.

-Future work in terms of quantum computing integration can be made in the following areas:
+Next steps for quantum computing integration include:

-- Additional prerequisite course + course material
+- Expanding both prerequisite course content and prospective course labs and homeworks
-- Internal Jupyter autograding integration instead of script usage
+- Embedding Jupyter autograding natively into Submitty (removing reliance on scripts)
-- Support for running student circuits with a Submitty IBM account
+- Enabling student quantum circuits to run via a Submitty-managed IBM Quantum account